 - 403 The Voice on the Stairs, starring E.G. Robinson

 Newspaper and magazine publishers, editors, reporters, and fiction writers with roots in journalism were featured in more than 40 Cavalcade episodes (Apologies for the repetition here.
-These are rough notes from my iTunes music player directory, to be edited and expanded in time.):
+These are rough notes from my iTunes music player directory, to be edited and expanded in time.
+The numbered episodes are all included in the OTRR Internet Archive collection.):

 - 36-01-22 016 Speed and Words, on the delivery of information; 1850 Gold Rush era comparison of Sea Witch, Pony Express, telegraph; Atlantic cable